oneapi-src/oneTBB/rfcs/proposed/simplified_numa_support/README.md

 APIs (or behaviors, such as first-touch) to allocator or place them on the appropriate NUMA nodes.

 **The out-of-the-box performance of the generic TBB APIs on NUMA systems is not good enough.**
-Should the oneTBB library do anything special be default if the system is a NUMA system?
+Should the oneTBB library do anything special by default if the system is a NUMA system?
 Or should regular random stealing distribute the work across all of the cores, regardless of which NUMA first touched the data?